Desmosome: Blisters

 Blistering diseases such as pemphigus vulgaris (PV) and pemphigus foliaceus (PF) are autoimmune diseases in which auto-antibodies target desmogleins.
 PV is caused by circulating autoantibodies (IgG) that target Dsg3 (Desmoglein 3) and sometimes Dsg1.
 PV is manifested by suprabasal acantholysis, or blisters in the mucous membrane and blisters in the epidermis.
 PF patients have autoantibodies that target Dsg1 with superficial blisters on the epidermis with no mucous membrane issues.
-Both disease result in a loss of keratinocyte adhesion.
+Both diseases result in a loss of keratinocyte adhesion.
 Pemphigus can also be caused by a bacterial infection: bullous impetigo is an infection caused by a staphylococcus bacterium that releases a toxin that cleaves the Dsg1 extracellular domain.

 Similar symptoms occur with Hailey–Hailey disease, though the cause is not autoimmune but genetic.
 A haploinsufficiency of the ATP2C1 gene located on chromosome 3, which encodes the protein hSPCA1, causes malformation of the desmosomes.
 Desmoglein 1 haploinsufficiency leads to striate palmoplantar keratoderma, a disease which causes extreme thickening of the epidermis.
 Loss of desmoglein 4 leads to defective hair-follicle differentiation.

 Epidermolysis bullosa simplex is an epidermal blistering disease caused by mutations in genes coding for keratin 5 and 14, which attach to desmoplakin.
 This disease manifests as rupture of the basal epidermis when stress is applied.
 Ectodermal dysplasia or skin fragility syndrome is caused by plakophilin 1 mutations.
 This is manifested by detachment of intermediate filaments and desmoplakin from the desmosome.